Materials for You

 Financial Responsibility

 Troops are responsible for assisting families in managing their finances.
 Let caregivers know that all cookies received by the troop are the troop’s responsibility.
 Likewise, all cookies received by the girls become the financial responsibility of the caregiver.
 Cookies may not be returned or exchanged with troops or cupboards.
-Girl Permission/Financial Responsibility is now attached to receipts.
-Receipts must be signed every time a financial transaction or cookie transaction is made.

 It is important that caregivers understand the deadlines for turning in money.
-When they turn in their money on time, it helps ensure that your troop is ready for the electronic withdrawal.
-Remind families of these deadlines for turning in money:
+When they turn in their money on time, it helps ensure that your troop is ready for electronic withdrawal.

-February 24 | Troop Deposit Due for First Electronic Withdrawal |
+| March 5 | Troop Deposit Due for First Electronic Withdrawal |

-March 10 | Troop Deposit Due for Second Electronic Withdrawal |
+| March 19 | Troop Deposit Due for Second Electronic Withdrawal |

-March 24 | Troop Deposit Due for Third Electronic Withdrawal |
+| April 2 | Troop Deposit Due for Third Electronic Withdrawal |

-April 14 | Troop Deposit Due for Final Electronic Withdrawal |
+| April 27 | Troop Deposit Due for Fourth Electronic Withdrawal |

 Communication During the Cookie Program

 Share with families the best way to communicate with you during the Cookie Program.
 Do you prefer text, email, or something else?
-Help set a solid foundation by letting families know what works best for you, including when and how to best contact you for orders and questions.
-Also, set clear expectations for how and when you will be communicating with families.
+Help set a solid foundation now by letting families know what works best for you, including when and how to best contact you for orders and questions.
+Also set clear expectations for how and when you will be communicating with families.

 Additional Cookies During Direct Sale

-Let caregivers know they can get more cookies once girls have sold and turned in at least half of the money for previously received cookies.
-Caregivers will need to contact the Troop Cookie Chair to get more cookies— either from the current troop inventory or cookie cupboard.
+Let caregivers know they can get more cookies once girls have sold and turned in all of the money for previously received cookies.
+Caregivers will need to contact the Troop Cookie Chair to get more cookies—either from the current troop inventory or cookie cupboard.
 Caregivers are not allowed to pick up cookies from the cupboards unless the Troop Cookie Chair provides permission to do so upon placing their Planned Order.
-Troop Cookie Chairs are responsible for submitting troop's Planned Orders.
-Make sure you share with your girls and caregivers the best method, time, and days to request more cookies for the coming week.

 As a Troop Cookie Chair, you play a large role in the success of your troop’s Cookie Program.
 And you even get to experience first-hand the girls’ growth in character and confidence as they learn new skills!
 We want to help you succeed and feel comfortable in your role.
 Below is a summary of resources available to you as a Troop Cookie Chair.